Kurt E. Christiansen, FAICP

 Cynthia Bowen is the director of planning for Rundell Ernstberger Associates (REA), a national planning, urban design, and land architect firm founded in 1979.
 An active APA member, Bowen has held a number of leadership positions including president of the APA Indiana Chapter and vice chair and secretary/treasurer of the Chapter Presidents Council.
 Bowen is a graduate of Ball State University with degrees in urban and regional planning and environmental science and design.
 Within her community, Bowen has served on many boards and committees.

-Director Elected from Region I
+Treasurer, Director Region I

 Courtenay D. Mercer, AICP